This No-Bake Vegan Pumpkin Pie is a classic, fluffy dessert that will have everyone asking for seconds! Perfect for holidays!

 - Pour the filling directly overtop the crust.

 - Place the pan in your freezer for 8-10 hours until the filling is frozen solid.
 Release the springform pan and use a knife to separate the bottom layer from the crust.
 It should slide right off the bottom of the pan and onto a serving plate.
-Allow to thaw for 1 hour at room temperature and then slice into 8-10 slices (it is thick and rich so 10 slices will still yield satisfying portions).
+Allow to thaw for 1 hour at room temperature and then slice into 8-10 slices (10 slices will still yield satisfying portions as the pie is rich).
 Place on your serving platter, cover and store in the refrigerator until ready to serve.

 - For smooth and creamy texture, I like to serve the pie after it has sat at room temperature for at least one hour.
-You can serve while still frozen and it will be more like cheesecake texture.
-Both are delicious.
+You can serve while still frozen and it will be more like a cheesecake texture.
+Both are delicious!

 - Top pumpkin pie slices with homemade coconut whipped cream and a dusting of ground cinnamon if desired.

 *Soak the cashews in boiling hot water for at least 1 hour in advance of blending.
-Once soaked the cashews will measure 2 2/3 cups (or more if you soak longer).
+Once soaked, the cashews will measure 2 2/3 cups (or more if you soak longer).
 After soaking is complete, drain, rinse and dry and add to blender.
+Learn more about how (and why) to soak cashews.

-To make homemade pumpkin puree place a 2.5-3 pound pie pumpkin on a parchment paper lined rimmed baking sheet.
-Pierce a couple holes in it with a knife and bake at 400 degrees for 50-60 minutes (cook time will depend on the size of your pumpkin – you will know it is finished cooking when the skin starts to brown).
-Once the pumpkin is cool, slice in half and remove the seeds and “guts” of the pumpkin.
+To make homemade pumpkin purée in the oven rather than the pressure cooker method linked above, place a 2.5-3 pound pie pumpkin on a parchment paper-lined rimmed baking sheet.
+Pierce a couple holes in it with a knife and bake at 400 degrees for 50-60 minutes (cook time will depend on the size of your pumpkin - you will know it is finished cooking when the skin starts to brown).
+Once the pumpkin is cool, slice in half and remove the seeds and "guts" of the pumpkin.
 The outer skin should peel right off.
 If not, use a spoon to scoop the flesh of the pumpkin away from the skin.
-Place all the pumpkin flesh in a blender and puree using a tamper/plunger on low speed until smooth and creamy.
-This should make 2 cups of pumpkin puree.
-Store leftovers in an airtight container in the refrigerator for up to one week.
-You can also use my Instant Pot method to cook the pumpkin whole.
+Place all the pumpkin flesh in a blender and purée using a tamper/plunger on low speed until smooth and creamy.
+This should make about 3 cups of pumpkin purée.

 - Category: Dessert